alexkiri/BackgroundBlurImprovedPlugin/README.md

 ## Configuration

-Use `BepinExConfigurationManager` (open with F1 by default) to adjust the parameters in realtime, or edit the `com.alexkiri.silksong.blurimproved.cfg` file inside `<game folder>/BepInEx/config`
+Use `BepinExConfigurationManager` (open with F1 by default) to adjust the parameters in realtime, or edit the `io.github.alexkiri.backgroundblurimproved.cfg` file inside `<game folder>/BepInEx/config`

 Using a combination of these parameters can make the game look the same, but completely remove the distracting flickering.